My Favorite Super Bowl Memory: John Riggins Runs Over the Dolphins

 It was “Riggins left, Riggins right, and Riggins up the middle…”

 John Riggins carried the Redskins in their playoff drive that year and then, at the most critical point in the Super Bowl, he scored a big touchdown that gave Washington the lead (on the longest run from scrimmage in the game’s history to that point) when the Redskins went for it on a fourth and one.
 It was just amazing!

 Watching that run by John Riggins was the greatest thrill I ever had watching football.
 It was a combination of disbelief, joy, wonder, and excitement mixed with the special joy that comes only as a kid enjoying sport.
 (We lose that innocence and joy somehow as we get older…even as we try to recapture it.)
 I never tire of seeing that play.
 It is actually one of my favorite sports memories ever.

-Still, each year on Super Bowl Sunday, I do like to remember John Riggins and that amazing game.
+Each year on Super Bowl Sunday, I like to remember John Riggins and that amazing game.
 It will always bring a smile to my face.